Vehicle registration plates of Ukraine: Recognition / collisions

 By the order of characters current plates completely repeat current Bulgarian and former, but still valid, Spanish systems.
 Because of this some plates may not be quickly recognized by nationality.
-This applies to the four provinces of Spain with prefixes BA (Badajoz), BI (Biscay), CA (Cádiz), and IB (Balearic Islands); and to the five oblasts of Bulgaria with prefixes BT (Veliko Tarnovo), BH (Vidin), CA and CB (Sofia), CH (Sliven), and KH (Kyustendil).
+This applies to the four provinces of Spain with prefixes BA (Badajoz), BI (Biscay), CA (Cádiz), and IB (Balearic Islands); and to the five oblasts of Bulgaria with prefixes BT (Veliko Tarnovo), BH (Vidin), CA and CB (Sofia), CH (Sliven), and KH (Kyustendil) and also Bitola - BT, Kavadarci - KA, Kičevo - KI, Kočani - KO, Kriva Palanka - KP in Macedonia.

-Former Albania registration system had BC, BC-9999-XX.